indraai/quinnmichaels.com/_posts/2024/2024-12-01-harold-atkin.md

 ### Harold’s Ultimate Betrayal: Stealing Quinn’s Work

-By the late 1990s, Harold A.’s life had become a delicate balancing act.
+By the late 1990s, Harold Atkin’s life had become a delicate balancing act.
 As a handler for the **Department of Convolution (D.O.C.)** and a key operative for the **Sodalitas Vulturis Volantis (S.V.V.)**, Harold had long mastered the art of deception.
 But his ambition, always simmering beneath the surface, reached new heights when he realized he could exploit Quinn’s brilliance for his own gain.

 Quinn, unaware of the full extent of Harold’s surveillance, was excelling in web development.
 By this time, Quinn had pioneered several groundbreaking technologies: